Implications of the Cosmic Birefringence Measurement for the Axion Dark Matter Search: birefringence from single-axion model

 The time evolution of axion field is essentially determined by the ratio of the mass term to the Hubble friction term.
-For the axion with mass $m_\phi \lesssim 3H_0$, its background motion is almost frozen until today because of a large Hubble friction term.
-Regarding the initial condition of axion field, we fix it at an inflection point $\phi_{\rm ini} = \pi f_\phi/2$ and assume $\dot{\phi}_{\rm ini} = 0$ since the velocity is sufficiently dumped at early times.
-By doing this, we can get a conservative upper bound on mass because the large field variation tends to violate the observational bound on the equation of state for the quintessence $w_\phi \equiv (\dot{\phi}^2/2 - V)/(\dot{\phi}^2/2 + V)$.
-We numerically obtain $m_\phi \lesssim 0.23H_0$ from the bound $w_\phi < -0.95$ \cite{Planck:2018vyg}.
-Then, the present density parameter of axion field is estimated as $\Omega_{\phi} \simeq m_\phi^2f_\phi^2/(3\Mpl^2H_0^2)$, where we have used the slow-roll approximation and neglected the kinetic energy.
-For $\phi$ to be a dominant component of dark energy $\Omega_\phi \simeq 0.69$ \cite{Planck:2018vyg}, we get the following condition for the axion's decay constant
+In the mass regime, $m_\phi \lesssim 3H_0$, the background motion is almost frozen until today because of a large Hubble friction term.
+We look for the allowed parameter region of axion as dark energy by considering a mass dependence of equation of state for the axion field: $w_\phi \equiv (\dot{\phi}^2/2 - V)/(\dot{\phi}^2/2 + V)$.
+Since $w_\phi$ dynamically evolves in time, we have to take care of the constraints on the dynamical dark energy, especially classified as a slow-roll thawing quintessence model \cite{Caldwell:2005tm,Scherrer:2007pu}.
+To obtain a bound on axion mass, we fit the evolution of $w_\phi$ in terms of the following functional form dubbed the CPL parameterization \cite{Chevallier:2000qy,Linder:2002et}: